Manifestation of the topological index formula in quantum waves and geophysical waves: Spectral flow and index formula for oceanic equatorial waves

 \begin{proof} The proof is similar to that of the proposition\ref{prop:Aspects-topologiques-du-1}.
+We will use two different methods to compute $\mathcal{C}_{j}$.
+First using zeros of a global section (\ref{eq:C_section}) and secondly using curvature integral (\ref{eq:curvature_integral_S2}).
 The eigenvalues and eigenvectors of the matrix $H_{\mu}\left(x,\xi\right)$ are\footnote{Obtained with xcas, by writing:\texttt{ H:={[}{[}0,mu,xi{]},{[}mu,0,i{*}x{]},{[}xi,-i{*}x,0{]}{]}; eigenvals(H); eigenvects(H);}}

 with $r=\sqrt{\mu^{2}+x^{2}+\xi^{2}}$.
 Eigenvectors are

 We have

 with orthogonal spectral projectors